Background pattern

 • Blockage of a blood vessel by a clot formed in some part of the body

-• Erythema nodosum (characterized by painful nodules on the skin of a reddish color)
+• Erythema nodosum (characterized by painful red nodules on the skin)

-• Erythema multiforme (characterized by skin rash with the aim in the form of redness or blisters)
+• Erythema multiforme (characterized by a skin rash with a target-like appearance or blisters).

-Contact a doctor immediately if you experience any of the following angioedema symptoms: swelling of the face, tongue, and/or throat and/or difficulty swallowing or urticaria with possible difficulty breathing (see also section “Warnings and precautions”).
+Contact a doctor immediately if you experience any of the following symptoms of angioedema: swelling of the face, tongue, and/or throat, and/or difficulty swallowing or urticaria with possible difficulty breathing (see also "Warnings and Precautions" section).

-Do not take Drosbelalle Daily after the expiration date that appears on the packaging after the phrase “Do not use after:” or “CAD:”
+Do not take Drosbelalle Daily after the expiration date stated on the packaging after the phrase "Do not use after:" or "EXP:"

-Do not dispose of medications through drains or trash.
-Dispose of packaging and medications you no longer need at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of packaging and medications you no longer need.
-By doing so, you will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Deposit the packaging and any unused medicines in the SIGRE Point at the pharmacy.
+In case of doubt, ask your pharmacist how to dispose of the packaging and any unused medicines.
+This will help protect the environment.

-A blister pack of Drosbelalle Diario contains 21 active pink tablets in rows 1, 2, and 3 of the blister pack and 7 white placebo tablets in row 4.
+A blister pack of Drosbelalle Daily contains 21 active pink tablets in rows 1, 2, and 3 of the blister pack and 7 white placebo tablets in row 4.

-The active principles are 0.02 mg of ethinylestradiol and 3 mg of drospirenone.
+The active ingredients are 0.02 mg of ethinylestradiol and 3 mg of drospirenone.

-Tablet core: lactose monohydrate, pregelatinized cornstarch, povidone, croscarmellose sodium, polysorbate 80, magnesium stearate.
+Tablet core: lactose monohydrate, pregelatinized corn starch, povidone, sodium croscarmellose, polysorbate 80, magnesium stearate.

 Coating: partially hydrolyzed polyvinyl alcohol, titanium dioxide (E-171), macrogol 3350, talc, yellow iron oxide (E-172), red iron oxide (E-172), black iron oxide (E-172).